saulpw/visidata/www/install.md

 Out-of-box, you can load csv, tsv, fixed-width text, json, sqlite, http, html, .xls, and .xlsx (Microsoft Excel).

-Additional Python modules will be required for opening other [supported data sources](https://visidata.org/man/#loaders).
+Additional Python packages will be required for opening other [supported data sources](https://visidata.org/man/#loaders).

-If these modules are included in the conda environment, they can be installed with
+If these packages are included in the conda environment, they can be installed with

 ~~~
-$ conda install <module>
+$ conda install <package>
 ~~~

 ### brew